Last updated: 29 September 2021

 This notice applies to our prospective and current clients.
-Intragen gather and process your personal information in accordance with this privacy notice and in compliance with the relevant data protection Regulation and laws.
+Intragen* gather and process your personal information in accordance with this privacy notice and in compliance with the relevant data protection regulation and laws.
 This notice provides you with the necessary information regarding your rights and our obligations, and explains how, why and when we process your personal data.

-The information we hold includes:
+The information we will collect includes:

-- your name, business address and contact details, including business email address and telephone number;
+- your name, address and contact details, including email address and telephone number;

 - your mobile telephone number if you have provided it;